-Report to your neighborhood clerk to get a pass.
+Report to your neighborhood clerk or to a tardy pass station in the area of your class to get a pass.

 You are returning after an absence . . .

 Go to your neighborhood office within three (3) days of your return to school with an absence note from your parent/guardian.